idaholab/moose/modules/combined/doc/content/documentation/getting_started/installation/manual_llvm.md

 !package-end!

 !alert! note
-The above configuration assumes you are using the custom version of GCC built in the previous section (note the several gcc-!!package __GCC__!! paths).
+The above configuration assumes you are using the custom version of GCC built in the previous section (note the several gcc-!!package gcc!! paths).
 If this is not the case, you will need to provide the correct paths to your current toolchain.
-It is also possible LLVM may build successfully if you omit the -D lines referencing gcc-!!package __GCC__!! entirely.
+It is also possible LLVM may build successfully if you omit the -D lines referencing gcc-!!package gcc!! entirely.
 !alert-end!